AHArain-analyst/Financial_Analysis/README.md

 - Month Number: Numeric representation of the month.
 - Month Name: Name of the month.
 - Year: Year of the transaction.

+# Report:
+A complete Report has been made for understanding the whole process and findings of the analysis.
+Use folllowing [link](https://www.notion.so/officialaharain/Financial-Analysis-94b8ed6c12ea4500b2154a8bec474bba?pvs=4) for view it.